CherutoSharleen/MLH-TechTogether-Hackathon/README.md

   <!-- ACCOMPLISHMENTS -->
   <h2 id="accomplishments">:trophy: Accomplishments</h2>

-  <p>We are proud of the following achievements with the Saidia-Help App:</p>
+  <p>I are proud of the following achievements with the Saidia-Help App:</p>

   <ul>
     <li>Creating an easy-to-use application that provides quick access to emergency contacts</li>